 - Collect Driver Info: If you experienced an injury because of the accident, you could be in serious pain.
 It is still good to try and identify the gender, general age, and appearance of the driver responsible.

 - Collect Witness Info: If there is anyone else that witnessed the hit and run, it is critical you get their name and number to support your version of the events.
 Many times, insurance companies simply will not believe you.

 - Call the Police: Reporting the incident to the police and having a police report of the event is critical to support a hit and run took place and that you are not the liable driver.

-- Take Pictures: Many victims are not present when the hit and run takes place, but end up discovering their damaged vehicle later.
+- Take Pictures: Many victims are not present when the hit and run take place, but end up discovering their damaged vehicle later.
 Quickly snap some photos of the vehicle on your phone or with a camera as a way to document the event to prove to your insurance company that your case is legitimate.

 Russell and Hill Personal Injury Attorneys

 If you have recently been injured in a hit and run accident, our attorneys can help.
-By allowing one of our experienced Everett personal injury attorneys to assist you with the process of talking with insurance officials, paying medical bills, meeting with doctors, and preparing your claim, you can find time to rest, relax, and recover from your injuries.
+By allowing one of our experienced personal injury attorneys to assist you with the process of talking with insurance officials, paying medical bills, meeting with doctors, and preparing your claim, you can find time to rest, relax, and recover from your injuries.

 Don’t wait to begin your journey down the road to recovery.
 Contact one of our experienced attorneys today by calling 888-834-4228 or by completing our contact form.